The word forgiveness in the Greek is aphesis (G859) and it means:

 God forbid.
 How shall we, that are dead to sin, live any longer therein (Romans 6:2)?

 But it is happened unto them according to the true proverb, The dog is turned to his own vomit again; and the sow that was washed to her wallowing in the mire (2 Peter 2:22).

 The author of Hebrews says those who willfully continue sinning are trampling on the Son of God and will be punished (Hebrews 10:26-31 NLT).

 Even when we try our very best we still will sin.
 There has only been one human that was sin free - Jesus Christ.
 The Apostle John, in writing to believers (those that obeyed the Gospel of Jesus Christ) said:

 If we say that we have no sin, we deceive ourselves, and the truth is not in us.
 If we confess our sins, he is faithful and just to forgive us our sins, and to cleanse us from all unrighteousness.
 If we say that we have not sinned, we make him a liar, and his word is not in us (1 John 1:8-10).

 Don't let that happen.
 Do your best!
-Live a repentant lifestyle.
-If believers repent, Jesus will forgive.
+Lead and live a repentant lifestyle.
+If we repent, Jesus will forgive.